 - Some items can’t be shipped by air.

 Like it is for international moves, air freight is usually reserved for small parcels of items you’ll need access to before the ocean freight portion of your shipment arrives.

 If you’re moving for work, your company might pay for air freight for computers and other work-related materials that you’ll need to effectively do your full-time job upon arriving in Hawaii.

 Your freight forwarder will provide packing service for air freight in accordance with airline regulations, so set these items aside.

 4. By Mail – Good for Small Shipments

-It’s dependent on a number of factors, but if you’re just shipping a few boxes and priority delivery isn’t necessary it’s often just a few hundred dollars.
+It depends on a few factors, but if you’re just shipping a few boxes and priority delivery isn’t necessary, it’s often just a few hundred dollars.

-- Insurance available if you’ll be shipping expensive or breakable items
+- Insurance is available if you’ll be shipping expensive or breakable items.

-The great thing about shipping with the USPS is that you can pay for fast delivery if you need it, or opt for lengthier transit times if saving a few bucks is more important.
+The great thing about shipping with the USPS is that you can pay for expedited delivery if you need it.
+Or, you can opt for longer transit times if saving a few bucks is more important.

-Remember, not everything can be shipped via mail, and items shipped in individual boxes are more prone to damage than those shipped inside steel containers, so this option is generally best suited to relatively hearty items.
+Remember, not everything can be shipped via mail, and items shipped in individual boxes are more prone to damage than those shipped inside steel containers.
+So this option is best suited for sturdy items.